 At the onset of illness or injury, the patient sees his PCP.
 The PCP faces the decision of whether to treat the patient, or refer to a specialist and coordinate the patient's care.
-Note that coordinating care is expensive, as this time is not separately compensated.
+Note that coordinating care is expensive for the PCP, as this time is not separately compensated.
 In order to treat the patient, however, the PCP must meet two necessary conditions.
 First, the PCP must diagnose the patient.
 Second, he must have the requisite skill to treat the patient's illness.
 If either of these conditions are not met, the PCP refers the patient to a specialist and transitions to a coordination role.
 While the former is dependent on the level of available information, the latter is independent of any case-specific information.

 The PCP begins the appointment trying to learn about the patient's condition.
 Knowledge, however, is dynamic.
-The primary care provider can not only access knowledge gathered during the current visit, but can also access at least a portion of knowledge previously gathered.
-The more generalizable that knowledge, the more likely the provider will have access to it regardless of a past interpersonal relationship with the patient.
+The primary care provider can not only access information gathered during the current visit, but can also access at least a portion of information previously gathered.
+The more generalizable that information, the more likely the provider will have access to it regardless of a past interpersonal relationship with the patient.
 An example would be the results of an x-ray or patient's blood pressure at a point in time as these are both likely documented in the patient's medical record.
-On the other hand, specific knowledge is that which is more costly to transfer such as personal information about the patient's preferences such as their propensity to seek care, pain tolerance, or levels of trust.
-This type of knowledge is generally only available within an existing relationship.
-This implies that the knowledge available to a provider is a function of both the visits the patient has had within the health system and the proportion of those visits that were with the current provider.
+On the other hand, specific information encompasses "the idiosyncrasies of time and place" (Hayek (1945)) and includes that which is more costly to transfer such as personal information about the patient's preferences such as their propensity to seek care and pain tolerance, but also includes previously-learned knowledge such as how much to trust each other and how to effectively communicate with each other.
+This type of information is generally only available within an existing relationship.
+This implies that the knowledge available to a provider is a function of both the visits the patient has had within the health system and the quantity of those visits that were with the current provider.
 After a discontinuity, this proportion goes to zero, decreasing the probability that the provider can diagnose the illness and increasing the probability of a specialty referral.
 Because specialty care is more expensive than primary care, this is likely to increase total costs while also making the marginal referral to a specialist less appropriate.